jiach/MetaDiff/README.md

 The first two columns indicate the sample_id and the file_names associated with that sample_id.
 Sample_ID can be any unique identifier of your sample (no two sample IDs should be the same).
 Use absolute path (path starting from root /) in File_name to avoid confusion of the program.

 There can be any number of covariates in any order.
-Names of the covariates need to following the conventions of R variable names.
+Names of the covariates need to follow the conventions of R variable names.
 The rule of thumb is to use letters, underscore and numbers, and to start the name with a letter.
 Categorical covariates NEED to be prefixed with C_ in their names.

 The C_group variable is the default variable name for the experimental group.
+Please do not use any other name for the group variable.
 The program will look specifically for this covariate to determine the group to which each subject belongs.
 If you need cv_threshold adjustment, this variable has to be present in the list file, and needs to be named C_group.

 output_dir - again, use absolute path to avoid confusion.